-How To Generate an OpenAPI Spec With Pydantic V2
+How to generate an OpenAPI document with Pydantic V2

-However, many developers don't realize they can generate OpenAPI schemas from their Pydantic models, which they can then use to create SDKs, documentation, and server stubs.
+However, many developers don’t realize they can generate OpenAPI documents from their Pydantic models, which they can then use to create SDKs, documentation, and server stubs.

-In this guide, you'll learn how to create new Pydantic models, generate an OpenAPI schema from them, and use the generated schema to create an SDK for your API.
-We'll start with the simplest possible Pydantic model and gradually add more features to show how Pydantic models translate to OpenAPI schemas.
+In this guide, you’ll learn how to create new Pydantic models, generate an OpenAPI document from them, and use the generated schema to create an SDK for your API.
+We’ll start with the simplest possible Pydantic model and gradually add more features to show how Pydantic models translate to OpenAPI documents.

 Prerequisites